hamishcunningham/pi-tronics/simbamon/README.txt

 The daemon is implemented in three chunks:

-- /etc/simbamon.conf    -- a set of config variables
+- /etc/default/simbamon -- a set of config variables
 - /usr/sbin/simbamon    -- the daemon itself
 - /etc/init.d/simbamond -- init interface to start/stop/etc. the daemon

 There are also:

 - links to the init interface from /etc/rc?.d which is managed by update-rc.d
-- a link to /etc/simbamon.conf from /etc/default/simbamon
 - (when running) a process ID file in /var/run/simbamon.pid
-- a source file for the man page (manpage.txt) and the man page itself (simbamon.8)
+- a source file for the man page (simbamond-manual.txt) and the man page itself (simbamon.8)

-To test and debug, first set DEBUG=on in simbamon.conf and reinstall/restart the service; then the utils directory contains these scripts:
+To test and debug, first restart the service with the -d (debug) and/or -s (simulation) flags; then the utils directory contains these scripts:

 - monitor-log.sh: greps the most recent simbamon entries from syslog
 - set-simulation-level.sh: continually reads a simulation number (3 bit